 Symptoms of Tooth Infections in Dogs

-We know that as a pet owner, you are very attentive to your animal’s needs—but many pet parents are unable to tell when their pets may be experiencing medical issues because animals are very adept at hiding pain.
-Tooth infections are one of the most common health issues seen in pets, but it can be hard for owners to identify early, as there are rarely any symptoms until the disease or infection is advanced.
-Make sure you know the symptoms of tooth infections in your dog so that the problem may be solved sooner.
+The vast majority of pet owners are very attentive to the needs of their companion, but many pet parents are unable to tell when their pets may be experiencing medical issues because animals are very adept at hiding pain.
+Periodontal disease, including tooth infections, are one of the most common health issues seen in pets, but it can be hard for owners to identify early, as there are rarely any symptoms until the disease or infection is advanced.
+This article outlines the possible symptoms of your dog having a tooth infection so that the problem may be solved sooner.

 How do I know if my dog has a tooth infection?

-Because dental disease in dogs can be silent, with no common outward signs or symptoms until it is more severe, a pet can suffer from chronic pain, eroded gums, and even tooth loss without an owner even being aware there was ever a problem..
+Because dental disease in dogs can be silent, with no common outward signs or symptoms until it is more severe, a pet can suffer from chronic pain, eroded gums, and even tooth loss without an owner even being aware there was ever a problem.
+This is a very common scenario and many owners are surprised and shocked when tooth extraction or other periodontal therapy is needed.

-How can you tell if your dog has a tooth infection?
-Knowing the biggest signs and symptoms can help you to know when it’s time to take your dog to a veterinary dentist, and save your pet from unnecessary pain and suffering.
+Becoming aware of the biggest signs and symptoms can help you to know when it’s time to take your dog to a veterinary dentist and save your pet from unnecessary pain and suffering.

 The reason pets tend to avoid outwardly showing discomfort is because they instinctively think that to show pain is to show weakness.
 Even though they are likely not prey to any predators in your domestic home environment, this instinct remains strong.

 Occasionally owners do notice some changes that might signal the presence of dental disease.
-Here are 3 possible signs you can see with tooth infections in dogs:
+Here are 3 possible dog tooth infection symptoms to watch for:

 2. Jaw Swelling

 While the vast majority of abscessed teeth never show any sign of swelling in that area, facial swelling is occasionally seen in infections of the teeth in upper jaws.
-If you notice upper jaw swelling in your dog, you should make an appointment to be seen by a veterinary dentist as soon as possible.
-If left untreated, infections of the upper jaw may spread into the nasal passages.
+Occasionally, lower jaw swelling can occur secondary to tooth root abscess.
+If you notice facial swelling in your dog, we encourage that you schedule an appointment to be seen by your veterinarian or veterinary dental specialist as soon as possible.
+If left untreated, infections of the jaw may spread into the nasal passages and surrounding tissues.

-This is the most common sign of dental disease noted by many pet owners who have dogs with dental disease.
+Oral malodor is the most common sign of dental disease noted by many pet owners.
 Dental infections can cause halitosis, or bad breath because the types of bacteria change as dental infection progresses.
 The bacteria involved in more severe dental disease are much more destructive and smell a lot worse!

 Regular Dental Cleanings are Key to Avoid Tooth Infections in Dogs